nabil-ha5an/EduPlat--Online-Education-Platform-Webapp/README.md

 ### Project Demonstration
 [![Watch the Demo](https://img.youtube.com/vi/a9_akDWl10A/maxresdefault.jpg)](https://youtu.be/a9_akDWl10A)
-*Click the image above to watch the University Enrollment System functional walkthrough.*
+*Click the image above to watch the EduPlat walkthrough.*

 ### Technical Stack:
 Laravel, PHP, HTML, and CSS